- Teacher Certification Map

 Vermont Certification Reciprocity

-Vermont will accept some teaching credentials from all but the following states: Alaska, Idaho, Iowa, and Minnesota.
-Contact the State of Vermont Department of Education to inquire about your specific situation.
-Please see our interstate reciprocity disclaimer for more information.
+Vermont will accept some teaching credentials from other states through interstate reciprocity.
+Contact the State of Vermont Agency of Education to inquire about your specific situation.
+Please see the Certification Map interstate reciprocity disclaimer for more information.

 Vermont Teacher Salary

-- Incentives to teach in high-needs schools or shortage subject areas: Vermont provides loan forgiveness support for teachers teaching in shortage subject areas
+- Incentives to teach in high-needs schools or shortage subject areas: Vermont provides loan forgiveness support for teachers working in high-need fields and low-income areas.

-- Policies in place that articulate elements of effective induction: Vermont has no induction policies in place
+- Policies in place that articulate elements of effective induction: Vermont law does not require first- or second-year teachers to receive induction support, according to the New Teacher Center.

-- Teacher Salary vs. State Average Salary: The average teacher in Vermont makes 130% of the salary of the average worker in Vermont
+- Teacher Salary vs. State Average Salary: The average teacher in Vermont makes 118% of the salary of the average worker in the state.

 - Vermont Teacher Tenure